fbpx

 You’ll get as much out of this course as you put in.
 It’s not an internship, but a crash course in becoming a freelance writer, and our aim is that by the end of the program, you’ll have two or three pieces to add to your portfolio (published stories and an eBook), and a lot more knowledge and oomph to add to your skillset.
 Many students who do the course continue to write for Astray on a freelance basis, and we have contracted several former students to teach the course years later after being impressed by the incredible work they have done beyond Astray.

-How does Astray choose people?
+How does Astray choose people for the writing workshop?

 There is no singular framework for selecting students to come on the course.
 We are moved by all sorts of things: strong storytelling ability, control over writing, a beautiful way of looking at the world, an open mind, a willingness to learn, a powerful story and an enthusiasm that glows so strongly in an application that it dazzles us through the computer screen.